CompuTec/computec-docs/docs/appengine/developers-guide/rest-odata-api/simple-views.md

 ## What is CompuTec AppEngine Simple View?

-Odata v4-based tool providing a unified data consumption method (directly from the database).
+CompuTec AppEngine Simple View is an Odata v4-based tool providing a unified data consumption method (directly from the database).

 ### Features